pcfreak30/skyd/modules/renter/siafile/README.md

 public key table is a table of all the hosts that contain pieces of the corresponding SiaFile.

+Each key in the host public key table also has two fields in addition to the public key itself.
+One of them is the `used` field and the other one the `shared` field.
+The former indicates whether we currently have a contract with the host that the public key belongs to and is used for pruning the file of unneeded piece metadata, while the latter is used to indicate whether we are the owners of the contract with that host or if the piece was uploaded by a person who merely shared the file with us.

+A host's key can potentially appear twice within the public key table.
+Once as `shared=true` and once as `shared=false`.
+That way we know if we can count a piece towards the redundancy of the file or if we need to repair it using our own contracts to make sure the previously shared file remains available to us.

 ### Chunks
 The chunks are written to disk starting at the first 4kib page after the header.
 For each chunk, the SiaFile reserves a full page on disk.
 That way